On the absence of shock waves and vacuum birefringence in Born--Infeld electrodynamics: Born field equations

 The phase velocities $v=v_{1,2}$ are the velocities for the wave propagation over the background crossed field in the Born theory.
-The solution $v_{1}$ corresponds to the co-propagating waves case and the solution $v_{2}$ corresponds to the case of counter--propagating waves whose velocity is lower than speed of light $c$.
+Let's us recall that the long wavelength pulse is being modelled as a constant field $E_{0}, B_{0}$ and the field equations contain expressions for the counter--propagating short wavelength pulse $a_{z}, b_{y}$.
+The solution $v_{1}$ corresponds to the co-propagating waves case $+$ and the solution $v_{2}$ corresponds to the case of counter--propagating waves case $-$ whose velocity is lower than speed of light $c$.

 The phase velocity also diminishes as the field strength parameter $b$ increases.
 In the limit $b\rightarrow \infty$, which leads to the linear Maxwell theory, the phase velocity $v_{2}\rightarrow 1$.
 The obtained result is used further as a limit case for the background crossed field.